JdeRobot/RoboticsBackend/README.md

 ### Github Action _Release Bt Studio_

-This action should be used when releasing a new Bt Studio version.
-You should not use this action when creating a beta or testing image.
-For that purpose use the ones below.
+This action should be used when releasing a new Bt Studio version. **You should not use this action when creating a beta or testing image**.
+For that purpose use _Generate Bt Studio_ or _Generate Bt Studio Database_.

 This github action is prepared to call the actions _Generate Bt Studio_ and _Generate Bt Studio Database_.
 This github action needs some inputs: